 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Thorne Bay has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Thorne Bay has few renters and college students.
 But the biggest reason it is quieter in Thorne Bay than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Thorne Bay may be for you.

-Thorne Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Thorne Bay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Thorne Bay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Thorne Bay does not have a public transit system used by locals to get to and from work.